idealab-isu/AFM-LLM-Defect-Guidance/README.md

 - **LLM-based AFM Assistant**: Provides a multi-turn conversation interface for users to ask questions about AFM images and defects.
   - Supports OpenAI and Anthropic LLMs
-  - Allows users to ask follow-up questions and get recommendations for action
+  - Allows users to ask follow-up questions and get recommendations for corrective action

 ## 🚀 Getting Started